Midwife in the Tire Swing

 “Uhh...
 Uh-huh,” said Sarah.

 “The quilter’s curse,” said Billie.
 “It’s a dream I have, too.
-You would have been Princess Sarah.
+You would have been Princess Gwylfillian.
 Too many Disney movies, alas.
 Slasher films, now—a heavy dose of reality, that’s the cure.”

-“Oh, yes.
-It’s really dreadful.
-It needs a context is all.
+“Oh, yes, Gwylfillian.
+You talk in your sleep, remember?
+She’s really a hoot, needs a context is all.
 The municipal virgins were a custom from Puritan days, their origin obscured by the mists of time.
 I grew up on fairytales.
 My parents were hippie pot farmers in the backwoods of Maine.
 In our bedtime stories the naughty girlies got put away in a dungeon, or locked up in the privy, whatever, till St. Swithin’s Eve when they were properly trussed up and chucked into the well to insure a bountiful harvest.
 A scary under-the-covers read with a flashlight.
 Nowadays the girls are expected to take up needlework.
 Sort of like lifetime of Lent.
 Class dismissed.
 No. Not you, Sarah.
 Stay.”

 Sarah’s quilters looked up, surprised, collected their things and filed out.